Open Standard · Apache 2.0 · v0.12

 quickstart.py

-from aigp_otel import AIGPInstrumentor
+from aigp import AIGPInstrumentor

-instrumentor = AIGPInstrumentor(
+instrumentor = AIGPInstrumentor(agent_id="agent.trading-bot-v2")

-event = instrumentor.inject_success(
+event = instrumentor.emit(

 policy_name="policy.trading-limits",